philipwalton/solved-by-flexbox/demos/holy-grail.md

 }
 ```

+<aside class="Notice"><strong>Note:</strong>&nbsp; the CSS required to make this demo work cross-browser is slightly different from the CSS shown in the examples above, which assumes a fully spec-compliant browser.
+See the <a href="https://github.com/philipwalton/solved-by-flexbox/blob/master/assets/css/components/holy-grail.css">comments in the source</a> for more details.</aside>

 ### Being Responsive

 The Holy Grail layout came from an era of Web design when pretty much everyone was browsing on a computer.
 But with the increasing number of mobile devices and the rising popularity of responsive design, the Holy Grail layout has gone mostly out of fashion.